paddycakes/search/README.md

 	￼search -f "pom.xml" <directory>

-￼￼If the specified root directory is 'searchtest' then the program will output matches in the following format:
+￼￼If the specified root directory is *searchtest* then the program will output matches in the following format:

 	searchtest/pom.xml
 	searchtest/subproject/pom.xml